aswinsubhash/getworker/README.md

 # GETWORKER

-Getworker is a freelancing platform where the freelancer can search and get jobs.Using node backend and it's a combined project that means i made the employee side and the another person done the employer side app.
+Getworker is a freelancer application with node js as the backend, where the employee can search for freelance jobs and submit a proposal.
+If the employer accepts the proposal, an employee can work on that project within a certain time period.
+Following MVC architecture.

 ## Libraries and packages used
-- Getx
+- Getx for state management
-- Http
+- Http for API calls
-- FlutterSecureStorage
+- FlutterSecureStorage for storing credentials
-- FlutterSpinKit
+- FlutterSpinKit for loader
+- Shimmer for skeleton loader